Zigbee: Application profiles

 Zigbee Smart Energy relies on Zigbee IP, a network layer that routes standard IPv6 traffic over IEEE 802.15.4 using 6LoWPAN header compression.

-In 2009, the Radio Frequency for Consumer Electronics Consortium (RF4CE) and Zigbee Alliance agreed to deliver jointly a standard for radio frequency remote controls.
+In 2009, the Radio Frequency for Consumer Electronics Consortium (RF4CE) and Connectivity Standards Alliance (formerly Zigbee Alliance) agreed to deliver jointly a standard for radio frequency remote controls.
 Zigbee RF4CE is designed for a broad range of consumer electronics products, such as TVs and set-top boxes.
 It promised many advantages over existing remote control solutions, including richer communication and increased reliability, enhanced features and flexibility, interoperability, and no line-of-sight barrier.
 The Zigbee RF4CE specification uses a subset of Zigbee functionality allowing to run on smaller memory configurations in lower-cost devices, such as remote control of consumer electronics.

 Radio hardware

 The radio design used by Zigbee has few analog stages and uses digital circuits wherever possible.
 Products that integrate the radio and microcontroller into a single module are available.

 The Zigbee qualification process involves a full validation of the requirements of the physical layer.
 All radios derived from the same validated semiconductor mask set would enjoy the same RF characteristics.
 Zigbee radios have very tight constraints on power and bandwidth.
 An uncertified physical layer that malfunctions can increase the power consumption of other devices on a Zigbee network.
 Thus, radios are tested with guidance given by Clause 6 of the 802.15.4-2006 Standard.

 This standard specifies operation in the unlicensed 2.4 to 2.4835 GHz (worldwide), 902 to 928 MHz (Americas and Australia) and 868 to 868.6 MHz (Europe) ISM bands.
 Sixteen channels are allocated in the 2.4 GHz band, spaced 5 MHz apart, though using only 2 MHz of bandwidth each.
 The radios use direct-sequence spread spectrum coding, which is managed by the digital stream into the modulator.
 Binary phase-shift keying (BPSK) is used in the 868 and 915 MHz bands, and offset quadrature phase-shift keying (OQPSK) that transmits two bits per symbol is used in the 2.4 GHz band.